 You can knock out 8-10 mini-tasks in a 45 minute block, which converts to 47.5 tasks completed or approximately 4 hours of chores done by the time the weekend rolls around.

 Each day, I committed 45 uninterrupted minutes to mini-tasks.
 Sometimes early in the morning but mostly as soon as I got home from work.
-I was amazed at how much I could get done.
+I was amazed at how many daily household chores I was able to finish.
 By Friday, the house was in good shape and nearly all the usual chores complete.
 Weekends became something to celebrate again and mornings a lot less hectic.

 It took me a while to come up with a good list of mini tasks, so, once I got in a groove, I wanted share it with others.
 I recommend printing several copies and distributing to each family member.
 Teamwork makes the dreamwork, right?!